 Cassilis

-West of Merriwa is the heritage-listed town of Cassilis.
-Settled in the 1830’s, Cassilis then covered a large area and was a base for the Local Police District and part of the Dalkeith Station.
+West of Merriwa on the Golden Highway is the heritage listed town of Cassilis.
+Settled in in the 1830’s Cassilis then covered a large area and was the base for the local police district and part of the Dalkeith Station.
+The township has plenty of country charm and is rich in agriculture.
+In September the region covered by fields of Canola.

 Jerrys Plains